dtudk/pythonsupport-page/docs/install/macos/automated.rst

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/dtudk/pythonsupport-scripts/main/AutoInstallMacOS.sh)"

-Please follow the instructions by the script.
+Please follow the instructions in the script.
 You might get asked for permissions and your password to make changes on your Mac.
 Please grant permission.
 Note that your password won't be shown when typing it.

 Once the script is finished, Python and Visual Studio Code will be ready to use